ttalvitie/browservice/README.md

 ## Background

 In retrocomputing, the modern web is inaccessible, because up-to-date web browsers are not available for old operating systems, and old browsers do not support modern web standards.
-Furthermore, old operating systems and browsers should not be connected directly to the Internet as they typically have unpatched security vulnerabilities.
+Furthermore, old operating systems and browsers should not be connected directly to the Internet because they typically have unpatched security vulnerabilities.
 Browservice circumvents these issues by offloading the web rendering to a proxy server running an up-to-date web browser; the actual client browser connecting to the proxy only needs to show the images sent by the proxy server and forward the user input back to the proxy.

 This idea of using a proxy to render the browser view into images has been used before by [WRP (Web Rendering proxy)](https://github.com/tenox7/wrp).
 Browservice differs from WRP in that it uses JavaScript on the client browser to animate the browser view and gather user input events, while in WRP, the user has to use web forms and image maps to provide the input, and the page has to be reloaded for every update in the view.
 Thus Browservice gives the user a more immersive web browsing experience, but also requires a newer client browser and more powerful hardware.
 While WRP can run on browsers as old as NCSA Mosaic 2.0, the [earliest supported client browsers](#supported-client-browsers) for Browservice are from late 90s and early 00s.